flowershow/flowershow-app/content/notes/Nx.md

 nx reset
 ```

 Byy default it uses local computation cache.
-You can also use Nx Cloud distributed caching for storing the cache (free for open-source poject).
+You can also use Nx Cloud distributed caching for storing the cache (free for open-source project).

 To connect the workspace to Nx Cloud run: